helium/longfi-platformio/getting-started.md

 If you have made it this far then we know your environment can build and upload a device application.
 Now it's time to connect to the Helium network.

 ### Sample Helium Network Access Code <a name="ADD-HELIUM-NETWORK-CODE"></a>
+If you have not created a simple template project and you want to try one of the samples you can copy a sample into your workspace where it should build without error.
+Alternatively you can update the template project created above by continuing the following steps.

 #### Update main.cpp

 Now that we have the required board and library runtime support installed, let's program the board